-Have you seen the latest batch of Febreze ads?
+Have you seen the latest batch of Febreze air freshener ads?
 Their slogan is “breathe happy.”
 Unfortunately, breathing in these toxic chemicals does not make me happy:

 DIETHYLENE GLYCOL MONOETHYL ETHER

-And this is only a partial list–read more on Environmental Working Group’s site.
+And this is only a partial list–read more at Environmental Working Group (EWG).

 “But wait!” you say.
 “The ingredient list on the bottle says, ‘Contains water, alcohol, odor eliminator derived from corn, fragrance.’
 Why aren’t all those chemicals listed?”